Artistic gymnastics: United States

 While isolated American gymnasts, including Kurt Thomas and Cathy Rigby, won medals at World Championship competitions in the 1970s, the United States team was largely considered a "second power" until the late 1980s, when American gymnasts began medaling consistently in major, fully attended competitions.
+The defection of Eastern Bloc coaches in the early 1980s, such as the Romanian husband and wife team of Béla and Márta Károlyi, were credited with transforming the coaching of gymnastics in the U.S. and bringing major international success.

 At the 1984 Olympics, which the Soviet bloc boycotted, the American men won the gold with a team composed of Bart Conner, Tim Daggett, Mitch Gaylord, Jim Hartung, Scott Johnson, and Peter Vidmar.
 The women's team—composed of Pam Bileck, Michelle Dusserre, Kathy Johnson, Julianne McNamara, Mary Lou Retton, and Tracee Talavera—won a silver medal, and Retton became the first American Olympic all-around champion.

 In 1991, Kim Zmeskal became the first American all-around winner at the World Championships.
 At the 1992 Olympics, the American women won their first team medal (bronze) at a fully attended Games, as well as their highest all-around ranking, a silver medal for Shannon Miller.
 In men's gymnastics, Trent Dimas won the horizontal bar final.

 The U.S. women's team has become increasingly successful in the modern era, with the 1996 Olympic team victory of the Magnificent Seven, the 2003 Worlds team victory, and multiple medals in both WAG and MAG at the 2004 Olympics.
 At the 2012 Olympics and 2016 Olympics, the U.S. women won the team gold.
-The United States has produced the last five women's Olympic all-around champions—Carly Patterson (2004), Nastia Liukin (2008), Gabby Douglas (2012), Simone Biles (2016) and Sunisa Lee (2021)—as well as individual gymnasts such as World all-around champions Zmeskal (1991), Shannon Miller (1993, 1994), Chellsie Memmel (2005), Shawn Johnson (2007), Bridget Sloan (2009), Jordyn Wieber (2011), Biles (2013, 2014, 2015, 2018, 2019), and Morgan Hurd (2017).
+The United States has produced the last six women's Olympic all-around champions—Carly Patterson (2004), Nastia Liukin (2008), Gabby Douglas (2012), Simone Biles (2016, 2024) and Sunisa Lee (2021)—as well as individual gymnasts such as World all-around champions Zmeskal (1991), Shannon Miller (1993, 1994), Chellsie Memmel (2005), Shawn Johnson (2007), Bridget Sloan (2009), Jordyn Wieber (2011), Biles (2013, 2014, 2015, 2018, 2019, 2023), and Morgan Hurd (2017).
 At the 2005 World Championships, American women won the gold and silver in the all-around and in every event final except vault (where Alicia Sacramone placed third).
 They continue to be one of the most dominant forces in the sport.

-The men's team made the medal podium at the 2004 and 2008 Olympics, as well as the 2003 and 2011 World Championships.
+The men's team made the medal podium at the 2004, 2008, and 2024 Olympics, as well as the 2003 and 2011 World Championships.
 Paul Hamm, the most successful U.S. male gymnast, became the first American man to win a World all-around title in 2003.
 He followed this up by winning the all-around at the 2004 Olympics.
 Jonathan Horton won a silver medal on the horizontal bar at the 2008 Olympics and a bronze in the all-around at the 2010 World Championships, and Danell Leyva won the all-around bronze medal at the 2012 Olympics and two silver medals (parallel bars and horizontal bar) at the 2016 Olympics.